tylerpaige/portfolio/source/_posts/wsj-graphics-landing-site.md

 - design
 - web
 ---
-The Wall Street Journal's Graphics team needed a place to put their work on display, in a way that allowed them to show the most recent projects as well as significant projects that might be less recent.
+The Wall Street Journal's Graphics team needed a place to put their work on display.
+They needed to show the most projects and to highlight significant projects that might be less recent.

 With help from [Jessia Ma](http://jessiama.com) and [Dov Friedman](http://www.dovfriedman.com/), we built a little homepage!